-Florida After School, Inc. (formerly known as the Florida Afterschool Network) was established in 2005 to provide unified leadership to advocate for the development, enhancement, sustainability and accessibility of evidence-based, high-quality afterschool and summer learning programs and policies statewide.
+The Florida Afterschool Network was established in 2005 to provide unified leadership to advocate for the development, enhancement, sustainability and accessibility of evidence-based, high-quality afterschool and summer learning programs and policies statewide.
 Its vision is for every child in Florida to have quality afterschool opportunities that are accessible, affordable, accountable and inclusive.